Description

 Impact

 The bug occurs in the Linux kernel’s cpuidle subsystem when only one idle state is registered, typically the polling state (state 0).
 The ladder governor mistakenly treats a nonexistent state 1 as the first usable state, causing an out‑of‑bounds index and a NULL enter callback.
 This results in a kernel panic, a classic denial‑of‑service scenario.
-The flaw manifests as improper handling of null pointers (CWE‑788).
+The flaw manifests as a null pointer dereference (CWE‑476) and an out‑of‑bounds index (CWE‑788).

 Affected Systems